 Teach English abroad health insurance options

-When you decide to teach English abroad, you will be faced with many interesting and exciting opportunities but there are also a few challenges you will need to sort out before you leave.
+When you decide to teach English abroad, you will face many exciting and exciting opportunities, but there are also a few challenges you will need to sort out before you leave.

 One of the challenges is finding teach English abroad health insurance.

 When you start researching countries where you would like to teach English abroad, one of the areas you must look at is health.
-A good place to start is the Centers for Disease Control and Prevention (CDC).
+An excellent place to start is the Centers for Disease Control and Prevention (CDC).

-There is a possibility that when you are offered a teaching job that the local employer may provide health insurance.
-If this is the case, make sure that you understand exactly what is and is not covered.
+There is a possibility that when you are offered a teaching job, the local employer may provide health insurance.
+If this is the case, make sure you understand exactly what is not covered.
 The last thing you need is to assume coverage and then find out that there are serious treatment or cost limitations.
-You will probably find that you need to get your own coverage anyway.
+You will probably find that you need to get your coverage anyway.